mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 ...
 ```

-Then you may apply the configuration change by running:
+Then you can apply the configuration change by running:

 ```shell
 konvoy deploy addons -y